nieltg/ncov19-id-analysis/README.md

 This repository contains my personal analysis about NCOV-19 cases, especially cases in Indonesia.

-The report can be seen on [this page](https://nieltg.github.io/ncov19-id-analysis).
+The report is automatically updated and available on [this page](https://nieltg.github.io/ncov19-id-analysis).

 ## License